 As well as thinking about the applications required now, you need to stand next year's crops in good stead too.

-The final blog in this P and K series from SOYL Technical Manager, Simon Griffin, will explore how best to prepare for next year to ensure you get the most from your phosphorus and potassium applications.
+The final blog in this P and K series from SOYL Technical Manager, Simon Griffin, explores how best to prepare for next year to ensure you get the most from your phosphorus and potassium applications.